GreatCowBASIC/Help/output/md/glcd_overview.md

-Public variable supported across the range of supported GLCDs are shown in the table below.
-These variables control the user definable parameters of a specific GLCD.
+Public variables supported across the range of supported GLCDs are shown in the table below.
+These variables control the user-definable parameters of a specific GLCD.

 <div class="informaltable">